What Is Syntax In Python?

 """

-Writing Variables and Data Types
+How To Write Variables and Data Types Easily?

 In Python, variables don’t require explicit declaration.
 You simply assign a value to a variable, and Python determines its type dynamically.